Free Energy of the Cauchy Directed Polymer Model at High Temperature: Proof of Theorem

+by Jensen's inequality.
 In this proof, $\theta$ cannot be chosen arbitrarily.
 In fact, we will see later that $\theta$ should be larger than $1/2$.
 Then our strategy is to chose a coarse-graining length $l=l(\beta)$, write $N=ml$, and let $m$ tend to infinity.
 Along the subsequence $N=ml$, we have

 If we can prove